aaronpereira92/music_recommender_project_aaron_pereira/README.md

 - libraries:

-     contains a text file of libraries that I used
+     - Contains a text file of libraries that I used

 - models:

-     contains all the cluster models in pickle format.
-The one used for the functions.py is kmeans_15.pickle
+     - Contains all the cluster models in pickle format.
+The one used for the functions.py is `kmeans_15.pickle`.

 - scalers:

-     contains the standard scaler file which is used in functions.py, standard_scaler.pickle
+     - Contains the standard scaler file which is used in functions.py, standard_scaler.pickle

-- In the main branch of this repo, you will find already availble the main.ipynb and main.py, as well as a functions.py for easy running.
+- In the main branch of this repo, you will find already availble the `main.ipynb` and `main.py`, as well as a `functions.py` for easy running.

 ## Presentation Link:
 https://docs.google.com/presentation/d/1yXj_f92pGX6B9doz3tsxcNP0-D9TV5BQKafXwEwyyLI/edit?usp=sharing